AI4Finance-Foundation/Awesome_AI4Finance/README.md

    Well, we are NOT aiming for completeness or authority.
 It is a byproduct from our weekly meetings, we hope it would be useful for newcommers.

-   Our selection procedure is academic: 1). recomendation from our community members, 2). evaluation by core members after quantitative survey, 3). discussion and evalutation at our weekly meetings.
+   Our selection procedure is academic: 1). recomendation from our community members, 2). evaluation by core members after survey, 3). discussion and evalutation at our weekly meetings.

 ## Financial Big Data